Here are updates on some of the walks included in Spanish Trails Book One, Picos de Europa. (These updates are included in the latest print run)

 * Walk 27.
 Urdon to Tresviso.
-I am told that a new bridge has been installed close to the electricity station at the start of the walk.
-I do not think it has affected the walk directions.
+A new bridge has been installed close to the electricity station at the start of the walk.
+It has not affected the walk directions.

 And here are updates on walks included in Spanish Trails Book Two, Sierra Almijara and Tejeda.

 * Walk 16.
 El Lucero circuit from Puerto Blanquillo.
 In the final paragraph of page 106, I tell you to go to the lowest point of the ridge and to descend to the left “off-piste”.
 A decent path has now been cleared (November 2018).
 As you descend from the summit of the mountain, the path is marked on the left by a cairn, some 100 metres or so before you reach the very lowest point of the descent and before climbing once more to “Base Camp”.

 * Walk 6.
 Sedella to el Fuerte.
 To find the start of the walk, the details have changed slightly (November 2018).
 The signpost from the main road saying “Area Recreativa” is no longer there.
 However, you should still take a right turn after leaving Sedella towards Canillas de Aceituno, opposite another turning to the left.
 When you reach the “area recreativa” you will find that a car park has been newly concreted, and the statue of a vulture has been replaced with a statue of an ibex.